LBPHacker/R216/manual.md

 ```

 `call` copies the value in its primary operand into the instruction pointer and
-[pushes][561] the address of the instruction immediately following it to the
+[pushes][561] the address of the instruction immediately following the `call`
-stack.
-A later `ret` may pop the value pushed by `call`, handling execution back
+itself onto the stack.
+A later `ret` may pop the value pushed by `call`,
-to the code after the `call`.
-In this case, the `call` is considered a
+handling execution back to the code after the `call`.
+In this case, the `call`
-subroutine call.
-Of course it can be used for all sorts of weird stuff too,
+is considered a subroutine call.
+Of course it can be used for all sorts of weird
-if you're into that.
+stuff too, if you're into that.

 ### RET -- return from subroutine